openebs/mayastor-docs/quickstart/deploy-mayastor.md

 Mayastor uses [etcd](https://etcd.io/), a distributed, reliable key-value store, to persist runtime configuration.
 The steps described below deploy a limited etcd cluster instance which can be used in conjunction with Mayastor for the purposes of this quickstart guide's testing scenarios.

-It will depend on the exact environment what the optimal configuration for etcd is.
 By default, the example given does not perisist the etcd data on stable storage.
-Please refer to the etcd documentation to get a better understnading.
-If you already have an existing etcd cluster deployed in your environment, that etcd cluster can be used as well.

 {% hint style="warning" %}
 The etcd cluster deployed here is intended for demonstration purposes only.
+By default, this instance does not perisist the etcd data on stable storage.
 For production use, the user is responsible for the deployment of a suitable etcd instance which they have verifed satisfies their use case, and recommended best practices for etcd.
 {% endhint %}

 {% tabs %}